LiteCache: A Query Similarity-Driven, GPU-Centric KVCache Subsystem for Efficient LLM Inference: Cache Algorithm Design

 Duo-Attention~\cite{xiao2025duoattention} observed the unequal contributions of KV heads to model accuracy.
 It also proposed a methodology to profile and quantify this contribution, which produces \textit{head importance scores} in the range from $0$ to $1$, and heads with larger importance scores exhibit higher sensitivity to KV data.
 Inspired by this, we aim to leverage \textit{head importance} to address the above-mentioned challenges.

-\textbf{Adaptive threshold configuration.} Generally, we assign a larger threshold to the attention head with larger importance score to protect its effective information.
+\textbf{Adaptive threshold configuration.} We assign a larger threshold to the attention head with larger importance score to protect its effective information.
 First, we select an upper bound threshold $\eta$ for all heads.
-Subsequently, for an attention head $i$ with importance score $s_i$, its reuse threshold $\tau_i$ is computed by
+Then, for an attention head $i$ with importance score $s_i$, its reuse threshold $\tau_i$ is computed by

 Here, Equation (\ref{Equation:cache_design:thresholds1}) converts similarity threshold upper bound $\eta$ into an angle threshold upper bound $\theta$.
 In Equation (\ref{Equation:cache_design:thresholds2}), the coefficient $\lambda_i = s_i^p$, which determines the actual angle threshold $\theta_i$ for head $i$ according to its importance.
 Equation (\ref{Equation:cache_design:thresholds3}) yields the final similarity threshold.
 In practice, one can set $p$ to 2 or 3 in which case most attention heads have a high reuse rate while the truly important heads can be timely updated, ensuring both effectiveness and efficiency.